icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The name in the name/value pair of a link structure was found more than once."
 }
 ```
-4. If the JSON name _notices_ exists, the value shall pass the test Notices and Remarks Validation [stdRdapNoticesRemarksValidation] defined in this document.
+4. If the JSON name _notices_ exists, the value shall pass the test Notices and Remarks Validation [[stdRdapNoticesRemarksValidation]][id-stdRdapNoticesRemarksValidation] defined in this document.
 ``` json
 {
   "code": -12503,